What exactly does a graphic designer do every day?

-Since we love Boulder, Colorado so much and appreciate the hometown that has helped us grow so much, we like to share current local events.
+Since we love Boulder, Colorado so much and appreciate the hometown that has helped us grow , we like to share current local events.
 I take time every week to catch up on what's happening in Boulder and add the best highlights to our upcoming post calendar.

 2:00pm - Exercise

 To keep my brain focused (and my body from morphing into the shape of my desk chair), I make sure to get in some exercise every day.
-I prefer yoga or a mat workout, both of which take about half an hour, then I shower.
+I prefer yoga or a mat workout, both of which take about an hour.

 3:00pm - Work

 The remainder of the workday is devoted to any outstanding projects.
-Recently, we've started adding blog articles to the website.
-I turn on a Deep Focus playlist on Spotify and knock out an article or two.
+I turn on a Deep Focus playlist on Spotify and knock out a blog article or two.

 6:00pm - Dinner Prep & Chores

 I enjoy the simple prep of measuring out the ingredients, throwing them all in an Instant Pot, setting the timer, and forgetting about dinner until it's ready.